voronianski/universal-react-flux-boilerplate/README.md

 Then you can choose whether to:

 - `npm run start-dev` app in development mode with hot reloading
-- or `npm start` to make build with necessary environment (e.g. `NODE_ENV=production npm start` will make production build and run app in production mode) and start application server
+- or `npm start` to make build/start with necessary environment (e.g. `NODE_ENV=production npm start` will make production build and run app in production mode)

 ## Styles